AdaCore/aws/docs/source/using_aws.rst

 started.
 The only thing to do is to set the Start's Security parameter to True.
 This will start a server and activate the `SSL` layer by default.
 A secure server must use a valid certificate, the default one is |DEFAULT_SERVER_CERTIFICATE|.
-This certificate has been created by the `OpenSSL` or `GNUTLS` tool and is valid until year 2017 and is meant only for the demos.
+This certificate has been created with the `OpenSSL` toolset.
+It is valid until year 2034 and is meant only for the demos.
 Furthermore, this certificate has not been signed.
 To build a secure server user's can rely on, you must have a valid certificate signed by one of the **Certificate Authorities**.